Many risk factors revolve around the nature of the traumatic event itself!

 One of the reasons these types of trauma are more likely to lead to PTSD is because feelings of shame and self-blame often accompany sexual and interpersonal violence.
 While men also experience traumas like sexual assault, abuse, and domestic violence, they do so at a lower rate.

-Combat trauma, with which PTSD is most associated, affects men much more often than it does women.
+– Combat trauma, which PTSD is most associated with, affects men much more often than it does women.
 It also generally produces less shame and other negative feelings about oneself.
 The same is true for car accidents and natural disasters.

 What stressors do women face in the military?